-As the school year progresses, many parents want to know how they can help their child learn.
+As the school year starts, many parents want to know how they can help their child learn and the questions they need to ask.
 We asked teachers and educators, “What are the two traits parents should focus on to assist children this school year?”
 Persistence and resilience were the most common responses.
-These are fascinating character traits but they present unique challenges for parents who are often left wondering, “When should I step in and help my child?”
+These are fascinating character traits that present challenges for parents who are left wondering, “When should I step in and help my child?”

 The biggest task a child has is to try new things and learn from those experiences.
 However, watching a child struggle with a task is frustrating for parents.
 Keeping our mouths closed when a child makes a decision that might cause them suffering is even harder.
 This is a delicate tightrope walk in households across the globe.
 So, when should a parent “step in” and when should they “let go?”